Enhance your membership

 Subscription fees and payment methods

-Our schedule of fees and payment methods can be found on our Frequently Asked Questions page.
+Our schedule of fees and payment methods can be found in our FAQs.

 - For this grade, certificates are not required as the main eligibility criteria are based on time spent working in psychology.

-To apply, please send a completed application form to:
+To apply, please send a completed application form to the Membership team.